-Snap burned through $819 million in free cash in 2017, with its net losses also widening.
-While this was acceptable over the last two years, given the investments required to drive user growth, the company's DAU metric has slowed in recent quarters, amid mounting competition from Facebook and potentially diminishing marginal returns on investments.
+Snap burned through $225 million in free cash in 2020 as it continues to decrease the free cash flow spent.
+Further, its Net loss has decreased to $944 million in 2020.
 That said, Snap has significant potential to boost its monetization, given that it caters largely to the affluent North American market.
-Snap’s average revenue per daily active user for North America stood at under $9 in 2017, compared to levels of roughly $60 per user on Facebook.
+Snap’s average revenue per daily active user for North America stood at under $18.5 in 2020.

 Snap stands to gain significantly from several ongoing trends in the advertising market:

-1. The shift of ad dollars to mobile: Mobile advertising constitutes the fastest-growing segment of the ad market, and is expected to grow from $66 billion in 2016 to $196 billion in 2020.
-In contrast, all other advertising spending is expected to decline by about $15 billion during the same period.
+1. The shift of ad dollars to mobile: Mobile advertising constitutes the fastest-growing segment of the ad market, and is expected to continue growing at an exponential pace.
+In contrast, all other advertising spending is expected to decline.
 This should help Snapchat, as it is a mobile-only platform.